zeelsheladiya/OurDB-Database/README.md

 - Database import and export is super easy.
 - Shared database without any connection string or anyextra connection.
 - Add your own module in the database for the query process.
-- It’s very lite in terms of size.
 - Run this database you don’t need any extra specification requirementin your system.
 So it can work smoothly in

 ## Contributing